Panzerschrek/U-00DC-Sprache/source/docs/en/fundametal_types_operations.rst

 *void type*
 ***********

-``void`` type is used mostly as return type for functions that return nothing.
+``void`` type is used mostly as return type for functions which return nothing.
 It has zero size.
 It may be initialized with empty initializer.
 All ``void`` values are equal.
-It's possible to assign ``void`` values, pass them by value oder by reference into a function, return values and references of this type.
+It's possible to assign ``void`` values, pass them by value or by reference into a function, return values and references of this type.

 **************
 *boolean type*